Generic Name: Fosphenytoin sodium

 Mechanism of Action

 FIGURE 1.
-Mean plasma unbound phenytoin concentrations following IV administration of 1200 mg PE Fosphenytoin infused at 100 mg PE/min (triangles) or 150 mg PE/min (squares) and 1200 mg phenytoin sodium infused at 50 mg/min (diamonds) to healthy subjects (N = 12).
+Mean plasma unbound phenytoin concentrations following IV administration of 1200 mg PE Fosphenytoin sodium injection infused at 100 mg PE/min (triangles) or 150 mg PE/min (squares) and 1200 mg Dilantin infused at 50 mg/min (diamonds) to healthy subjects (N = 12).
 Inset shows time course for the entire 96-hour sampling period.

 Absorption/Bioavailability: Fosphenytoin is completely converted to phenytoin following IV administration, with a half-life of approximately 15 minutes.
 Fosphenytoin is also completely converted to phenytoin following IM administration and plasma total phenytoin concentrations peak in approximately 3 hours.

-Metabolism and Elimination: Phenytoin derived from administration of Fosphenytoin is extensively metabolized in the liver and excreted in urine primarily as 5-(p-hydroxyphenyl)-5-phenylhydantoin and its glucuronide; little unchanged phenytoin (1% to 5% of the Fosphenytoin dose) is recovered in urine.
+Metabolism and Elimination: Phenytoin derived from administration of Fosphenytoin sodium injection is extensively metabolized in the liver and excreted in urine primarily as 5-(p-hydroxyphenyl)-5-phenylhydantoin and its glucuronide; little unchanged phenytoin (1% - 5% of the Fosphenytoin sodium injection dose) is recovered in urine.
 Phenytoin is metabolized by the cytochrome P450 enzymes CYP2C9 and CYP2C19.
-Phenytoin hepatic metabolism is saturable, and following administration of single IV Fosphenytoin doses of 400 to 1200 mg PE, total and unbound phenytoin AUC values increase disproportionately with dose.
-Mean total phenytoin half-life values (12 to 28.9 hr) following Fosphenytoin injection administration at these doses are similar to those after equal doses of parenteral phenytoin sodium and tend to be greater at higher plasma phenytoin concentrations.
+Phenytoin hepatic metabolism is saturable, and following administration of single IV Fosphenytoin sodium injection doses of 400 to 1200 mg PE, total and unbound phenytoin AUC values increase disproportionately with dose.
+Mean total phenytoin half-life values (12.0 to 28.9 hr) following Fosphenytoin sodium injection administration at these doses are similar to those after equal doses of parenteral Dilantin and tend to be greater at higher plasma phenytoin concentrations.

 Gender and Race: Gender and race have no significant impact on Fosphenytoin or phenytoin pharmacokinetics.

-Pediatrics: The safety and efficacy of Fosphenytoin in pediatric patients have not been established.
+Pediatrics: The safety and efficacy of Fosphenytoin sodium injection in pediatric patients have not been established.

 Infusion tolerance was evaluated in clinical studies.
-One double-blind study assessed infusion-site tolerance of equivalent loading doses (15 to 20 mg PE/kg) of Fosphenytoin infused at 150 mg PE/min or phenytoin infused at 50 mg/min.
-The study demonstrated better local tolerance (pain and burning at the infusion site), fewer disruptions of the infusion, and a shorter infusion period for Fosphenytoin-treated patients (Table 1).
+One double-blind study assessed infusion site tolerance of equivalent loading doses (15 - 20 mg PE/kg) of Fosphenytoin sodium injection infused at 150 mg PE/min or phenytoin infused at 50 mg/min.
+The study demonstrated better local tolerance (pain and burning at the infusion site), fewer disruptions of the infusion, and a shorter infusion period for Fosphenytoin sodium injection-treated patients (Table 1).

 | IV Phenytoin